Casandro/teletext_ng/tools/tvheadend/README.md

   * `TMPDIR` the temporary directory for collecting data, default `/tmp/`
   * `LOCKDIR` the directory to store locks in, default `lock`
   * `ORBITAL` use only muxes from this orbital position
+  * `NO_STREAM` set to something to not actually process any data, only metadata

 ## translations.json